yogurt-foundation/yogurt-css-documentation/src/theme-auto.md

   <span class="pr-1 font-semibold">
     Note:
   </span>
-  Auto theme supported.
-Desktop device will not affected.
+  The auto theme supported.
+The desktop device will not be affected.
 </y>

 ### Usage